-52 "News Alert: Conflict Demolishes Ukraine's Agricultural Infrastructure Ahead of Critical Summer Harvest Season", Reliefweb, Link 53 "How can Ukraine export its harvest to the world?", BBC News, Link 54 "Ukraine war damages assessment reveals impact on agriculture", Milling and Grain, Link 55 "Putin's destruction of Ukrainian farms", Share America, Link 56 "Report details Russia's damage to Ukrainian crop damage", US Embassy in Georgia, Link 4.1.3 Escalating hostilities are causing employment losses soar to millions^{57, 58} The crisis in Ukraine has resulted in a widespread cut down of jobs in the region and a massive displacement of the working population.
-This is causing large-scale losses in terms of employment and incomes.
-The International Labour Organisation (ILO) has carried out detailed estimates of the adverse effects of the conflict on the Ukraine's employment scenario, which was estimated to decline by 4.8 million and approximately 30 percent of the total workforce pre-conflict.
-Job losses in Ukraine - The country approximately lost 4.8 million job roles since the invasion in February.
-This amounts to 30 percent of the prewar employment - If the conflict ends soon, 3.4 million jobs could be revived relatively quickly.
-This can bring down the overall employment losses to about 8.9 percent - With further escalation of the conflict, it could lead to an eventual loss of 7 million jobs or 43.5 percent of the pre-war employment Displacement of the working population - More than 5.23 million refugees have fled to the neighbouring countries since the beginning of the conflict - Approximately 2.75 million of the total refugee population are of the working age - Of these, 43.5 percent, or 1.2 million, were previously working and have either lost or left their jobs - Over 87 percent of the erstwhile employed refugees had full-time jobs with more than 88 percent earlier working for enterprises and 12 percent being selfemployed 4.1.4 The country's investment outlook hits the pause button As foreign companies with operations in Ukraine are considering the implications of the military action and associated sanctions, the war has cast darker shadows on the economic and investment outlook of the country.
+52 "News Alert: Conflict Demolishes Ukraine's Agricultural Infrastructure Ahead of Critical Summer Harvest Season", Reliefweb, Link ^{53 &}quot;How can Ukraine export its harvest to the world?", BBC News, Link 54 "Ukraine war damages assessment reveals impact on agriculture", Milling and Grain, Link ^{55 &}quot;Putin's destruction of Ukrainian farms", Share America, Link 56 "Russia Invasion Impacting Ukraine's Crop Storage Capacity, While Black Sea Export Deal in Focus", Illinois, Link 4.1.3 Escalating hostilities are causing employment losses soar to millions 58, 59 The crisis in Ukraine has resulted in a widespread cut down of jobs in the region and a massive displacement of the working population.
+This caused large-scale losses in terms of employment and incomes.
+The International Labour Organisation (ILO) carried out detailed estimates of the adverse effects of the war on the Ukraine's employment scenario.
+An estimated 4.8 million jobs were lost in the country as of May since Russia's full-scale invasion in February 2022.
+Job losses in Ukraine - The cumulative job losses accounted for approximately 30 percent of Ukraine's workforce before the invasion - It was estimated that the job losses would rise to 7 million if the war continues.
+However, in the event of a ceasefire, 3.4 million jobs would resume rapidly Displacement of the working population - More than 5.23 million refugees fled to the neighbouring countries since the beginning of the war - Approximately 2.75 million of the total refugee population were of the working age - Of these, 43.5 percent, or 1.2 million, were previously working and have either lost or left their jobs - More than 87 percent of the erstwhile employed refugees had full-time jobs with more than 88 percent earlier working for enterprises and 12 percent being selfemployed 4.1.4 The country's investment outlook hits the pause button As foreign companies with operations in Ukraine are considering the implications of the military action and associated sanctions, the war has cast darker shadows on the economic and investment outlook of the country.
 There is a significant security risk for staff working at multinationals in Ukraine, as the staff on the ground may need to be evacuated from Ukraine, resulting in operational disruptions.
-57 "Nearly 5 million jobs have been lost in Ukraine since the start of the Russian aggression, says ILO", International Labour Organization, Link 58 "Ukraine has lost 30% of employment, 4.8 million jobs: ILO", HR Katha, Link
+59 "Ukraine has lost 30% of employment, 4.8 million jobs: ILO", HR Katha, Link